zhongkaifu/Seq2SeqSharp/PyPackage/README.md

 **-LearningRate**: Learning rate.
 Default is 0.001
 **-EncoderLayerDepth**: The network depth in encoder.
 The default depth is 1.
 **-DecoderLayerDepth**: The network depth in decoder.
 The default depth is 1.
 **-EncoderType**: The type of encoder.
-It supports BiLSTM and Transformer.
+It supports BiLSTM, Transformer, and CNN (lightweight convolution blocks for tasks such as vision captioning).
+**-CnnKernelSize**: Kernel size for the CNN encoder (must be an odd value).
+Increase it to widen the receptive field when `--EncoderType CNN` is active.
 **-DecoderType**: The type of decoder.
 It supports AttentionLSTM and Transformer.
 **-MultiHeadNum**: The number of multi-heads in Transformer encoder and decoder.
 **-ModelFilePath**: The model file path for training and testing.